How to Clone C Drive to Move Windows to SSD/HDD [Bootable]

 Conclusion

-To clone C drive quickly and safely, a professional and reliable third-party software can be a big help.
-AOMEI Backupper Professional is such a disk clone software which only takes 4 steps to clone C drive to a new SSD or HDD.
+To clone C drive quickly and safely, professional and reliable third-party software can be a big help.
+AOMEI Backupper Professional is such a disk clone software that only takes 4 steps to clone C drive to a new SSD or HDD.

-Furthermore, it's also a backup and restore software that can backup system, disk, partition or specific files, and restore them when needed.
+Furthermore, it's also a backup and restore software that can backup the system, disk, partition, or specific files, and restore them when needed.
 So even after you've completed OS migration, you can use AOMEI Backupper to protect your important data in daily use.

 Delia